mpv-player/mpv/DOCS/man/input.rst

         coordinates should be ignored when this value is false, because the video backends update them only when the pointer hovers the window.

+``sub-ass-extradata``
+    The current ASS subtitle track's extradata.
+There is no formatting done.
+    The extradata is returned as a string as-is.
+This property is not available for non-ASS subtitle tracks.

 ``sub-text``
     The current subtitle text regardless of sub visibility.
 Formatting is stripped.
 If the subtitle is not text-based (i.e. DVD/BD subtitles), an